Interactive Simulations with JSPlotly

 "Ala,Lys,Arg,Leu,Phe,Glu,Cys,Asp,His"

-2. Simulate the pH condition of the stomach ("const pH = 1.5") and check the change in charges in the peptide.
+2. Simulate the stomach pH condition ("const pH = 1.5"), and verify the change of charges in the peptide.

-3. Select a physiological peptide (e.g., oxytocin), observe its charge in blood (pH 7.5), and reflect on its potential for electrostatic interaction with cellular components.
+3. Select a physiological peptide (oxytocin, for example), observe its charge in blood (pH 7.5), and reflect on its potential for electrostatic interaction with cellular components.

 "Cys,Tyr,Ile,Gln,Asn,Cys,Pro,Leu,Gly" - oxytocin